stock2shop/connector/readme.md

 An end-to-end test is included.
 Do not modify this.
 Tests use [phpunit](https://devdocs.io/phpunit~8/) version 8.
+PHAR executables have been included for version 8.0.0 and 4.8 (for backwards compatibility).

 A test report is printed to the command-line if you set the `S2S_TEST_DEBUG` environment variable to 'true':